billsix/cprogrammingbook/doc/07-Preprocessor.rst

-This occasionally comes in handy. :ref:`libraries` points out that some library functions may actually be macros, not functions, but by undefing their names you are guaranteed access to a real function.
+This occasionally comes in handy. :ref:`libraries` points out that some library functions may actually be macros, not functions, but by undefining their names you are guaranteed access to a real function.

 #include
 ~~~~~~~~

-This comes in two flavours:
+This comes in two flavors:

 .. code-block:: C